jsa2/CloudShellAadApps/readme.md

 Requirement | description |
 -|-
 ✅ Access to Azure Cloud Shell Bash | Uses pre-existing software on Azure CLI, Node etc ✅ Permissions to Azure subscription to create needed resources | Tool creates a storage account and a resource group.
 Possible also to use existing storage account.
-In both scenarios tool generates short lived read-only shared access links for the ``externalData()`` -[operator](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/externaldata-operator?pivots=azuredataexplorer#examples)
+In both scenarios tool generates short lived read-only shared access links (SAS) for the ``externalData()`` -[operator](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/externaldata-operator?pivots=azuredataexplorer#examples)
-✅ User is Azure AD member |Cloud-only preferred with read-only Azure AD permissions ✅ Existing Log Analytics Workspace | This is where you paste the output from this tool
+✅ User is Azure AD member |Cloud-only preferred with read-only Azure AD permissions.
+More permissions are needed if sign-in events are included
+✅ Existing Log Analytics Workspace | This is where you paste the output from this tool

 ### About the generated KQL